Open theism: Exposition of open theism

 In short, open theism posits that since God and humans are free, God's knowledge is dynamic and God's providence flexible.
 Whereas several versions of traditional theism picture God's knowledge of the future as a singular, fixed trajectory, open theism sees it as a plurality of branching possibilities, with some possibilities becoming settled as time moves forward.
 Thus, the future, as well as God's knowledge of it, is open (hence, "open" theism).
-Other versions of classical theism hold that God fully determines the future, entailing that there is no free choice (the future is closed).
+Other versions of classical theism hold that the future has been fully determined, entailing that there is no free choice (the future is closed) for God or for humans.
 Yet other versions of classical theism hold that, though there is freedom of choice, God's omniscience necessitates God's foreknowing what free choices are made (God's foreknowledge is closed).
 Open theists hold that these versions of classical theism do not agree with the biblical concept of God; the biblical understanding of divine and creaturely freedom; and/or result in incoherence.
 Open theists tend to emphasize that God's most fundamental character trait is love and that this trait is unchangeable.
 They also (in contrast to traditional theism) tend to hold that the biblical portrait is of a God deeply moved by creation, experiencing a variety of feelings in response to it.